galacticcouncil/hydration-docs/docs/run_hydradx_collator.md

 subkey generate
 ```

-Put the generated key in the `node-key`  file under `~/.node-config/`, and store the rest safely!
+Put the generated private key in the `node-key`  file under `~/.node-config/`, and store the rest safely!

 ## Command to run your collator